Pests in Gardens and Landscapes: Quick Tips

 - Prepare the site and control existing weeds.

 - Dig out weeds or remove by hand.
-If you have time, follow up by irrigating then removing newly emerged weed seedlings right before planting.
+Follow up by irrigating then removing newly emerged weed seedlings right before planting.

-- If necessary, use glyphosate or other systemic herbicides for difficult-to-control perennials.
+- If necessary, use glyphosate or other systemic herbicides for difficult-to-control perennial weeds.

 - Evaluate your soil and amend if needed.
 Make sure new soil comes from a reputable source and doesn’t contain weed seeds.

 - Establish new plantings as quickly as possible to cover bare areas and shade out weeds.

 - Consider drip irrigation in permanent plantings.

 - Mulches prevent weed seed germination by blocking sunlight.
 Be sure to properly apply mulch and replenish it to maintain its effectiveness.